-We generally use forward contracts to reduce the effects of foreign currency exchange rate fluctuations on our cash flows primarily for the Euro versus the U.S. Dollar.
-For the three months ended March 31, 2022 and 2021, our forward contracts have not been designated as hedges and generally had maturities of less than 90 days.
-Our outstanding or unsettled forward contracts are carried at fair value on our unaudited condensed consolidated balance sheets at March 31, 2022 and December 31, 2021.
-We measure the fair value of our outstanding or unsettled derivatives using Level 2 fair value inputs, as we use a pricing model that takes into account the contract terms as well as current foreign currency exchange rates in active markets.
-We recognize any gain or loss resulting from the change in fair value of our foreign currency forward contracts in other income (expense), net on our unaudited condensed consolidated statement of operations, which was not material during both the three months ended March 31, 2022 and 2021, respectively.
+We generally use forward contracts to reduce the effects of foreign currency exchange rate fluctuations on our cash flows, primarily for the Euro versus the U.S. Dollar.
+For the three and six months ended June 30, 2022 and 2021, our forward contracts have not been designated as hedges and had maturities of less than 90 days.
+Our outstanding (or unsettled) forward contracts are carried at fair value on our unaudited condensed consolidated balance sheets at June 30, 2022 and December 31, 2021.
+We measure the fair value of our outstanding forward contracts using Level 2 fair value inputs, as we use a pricing model that takes into account the contract terms as well as current foreign currency exchange rates in active markets.
+We recognize any gain or loss resulting from the change in fair value of our foreign currency forward contracts in other income (expense), net on our unaudited condensed consolidated statements of operations.
+We recorded a net gain of \$2 million for both the three and six months ended June 30, 2022, while this amount was not material for both the three and six months ended June 30, 2021.